-And because Russia annexed a large area of Poland soon after Catherine the Great’s announcement, Russia now included areas that had a VERY high concentration of Jewish inhabitants.
+And because Russia annexed a large area of Poland soon after Catherine the Great’s announcement, Russia now included areas that had a VERY high concentration of Jewish families.
 According to Alden Oreck, the Pale of Settlement made up only a small proportion of European Russia.
 The map of the Pale below looks large, so I assume Oreck meant that the designated area was gradually reduced by the edicts of successive czars.
 Yet it clearly included territory inside modern Poland, Latvia, Lithuania, Ukraine and Belorussia.

 Jewish (and other minority) boys were conscripted into the army at the age of 12 and placed for their military education in Cantonist Schools.
 Then they were required to serve in the Russian army for 25 years after the completion of their studies.
 I had imagined that the plan was to denude the Pale of potential fathers for a new generation of Jewish families, but The Russian History Blog reported it as a Christianisation and Russification programme.
 He is correct.
 The goal was to convert the boys, by whatever method it took.

-In addition, thousands of Jews were terrorised by devastating pogroms in the 1870s, 1880s and into the new century.
+Also thousands of Jews were terrorised by devastating pogroms in the 1870s, 1880s and into the new century.
 Ironically it was these very pogroms inside the Pale that led to mass immigration of Russian Jews to establish vibrant communities in America, Britain, Palestine and South Africa.

 Did the Pale of Settlement work?
 If the goal was to control the Jewish communities and keep their numbers down, clearly not.
 The Jewish population in Russia grew from 1.6 million in 1820 to 5.6 million in by the time World War One broke out.
 If the goal of the Pale was to keep Jews out of certain important cities, it worked well.
 The largest Jewish communities were Warsaw, Odessa, Lodz, Vilna, Kishinev, Minsk, Bialystok, Berdichev, Vitebsk and Kiev – NOT the capitals of Moscow, St Petersburg and Kiev.
 As Max Grossman noted, the Jews were successfully kept out of these cities, as well as Nikolaev, Sebastopol, Yalta, Rostov, Riga and Tallinn.